Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays

 \subsubsection{Kinematic distributions of signal and background for direct production}

-In Fig.~\ref{fig:kinematicdistribution}, we present the distributions of the relevant kinematic variables for the signal and background processes, which are: the transverse momentum of the leading ($p_T^{j_1}$) and sub-leading ($p_T^{j_2}$) jets.
+In Fig.~\ref{fig:kinematicdistribution}, we present the distributions of the relevant kinematic variables for the signal and background processes, which are the transverse momentum of the leading ($p_T^{j_1}$) and sub-leading ($p_T^{j_2}$) jets.
 The choice of these kinematic variables is motivated by the clear separation between signal and background event distributions.
-We show the distributions for the symmetric and asymmetric modes of LQ production (pair and single) separately for the following benchmark mass points at a C.O.M. energy of $\sqrt{s} = 10$~TeV: \begin{itemize} \item [--] $M_{\widetilde{R}^{2/3}_2} = 1~\text{TeV}$ and $M_{N} = 50~\text{GeV}$, \item [--] $M_{\widetilde{R}^{2/3}_2} = 4~\text{TeV}$ and $M_{N} = 2~\text{TeV}$. \end{itemize}
+We present the kinematic distributions for the symmetric (pair) and asymmetric (single) production modes of sLQ separately, for the following benchmark mass points at a C.O.M. energy of $\sqrt{s} = 10$~TeV: \begin{itemize} \item [--] $M_{\widetilde{R}^{2/3}_2} = 1.0~\text{TeV}$ and $M_{N} = 50~\text{GeV}$, \item [--] $M_{\widetilde{R}^{2/3}_2} = 4.0~\text{TeV}$ and $M_{N} = 2.0~\text{TeV}$. \end{itemize}

 The kinematic distributions of $\widetilde{R}^{-1/3}_2$ are largely similar to those of $\widetilde{R}^{2/3}_2$ except for asymmetric production where it does not contribute, and therefore, we do not present them separately. ~ Figs.~\ref{fig:PTj1_sym}, \ref{fig:PTj2_sym} present symmetric mode distributions and Figs.~\ref{fig:PTj1_asym}, \ref{fig:PTj2_asym} present asymmetric mode.
 In all of these figures, the red (blue) and green (violet) curves correspond to pair (single) production for the first and second mass points, respectively.
 For Fig.~\ref{fig:PTj1_sym}, since the leading jet ($j_1$) for symmetric pair production originates from the decay of $\widetilde{R}_{2}^{2/3}$ with a mass of $1.0$ TeV and $4.0$ TeV, its momentum distribution peaks around $500$~GeV and $2.0$ TeV, respectively.
 A similar behavior is observed in the pair production channel for the asymmetric mode in Fig.~\ref{fig:PTj1_asym}.